beckynevin/MergerMonger/README.md

+## MergerMonger
-### MergerMonger: Identify different types of mergers in SDSS imaging
+# A suite of tools for identifying different types of mergers in SDSS imaging
 Based on the imaging classification presented in Nevin+2019 and Nevin+2022.

-There are three main steps:
+There are three main steps: 1) Creating the classification from simulations of merging galaxies, 2) Measuring predictor values from images of galaxies, and 3) Classifying galaxies and obtaining probability values using the output from steps 1 and 2.

+Let's dig in:
 ## 1) Creating the classification from simulations of merging galaxies:
 <img src="images_for_github/panel_merger_timeline.png" alt="sims" width="700">